ciberdiego123/gama-plugin/README.md

 You can find OpenMole application in `bin/openmole/target/assemble/`

 Run `./openmole` in this folder to launch openmole.
-It should open in your internet browser
+It should open in your internet browser, if you're not on a distant server.
+If this is the case, you need to indicate the port using `--port xxxx` option where `xxxx` is the port number, like `8181` for example.

 __Optional commands :__